igorlfs/nvim-dap-view/README.md

 </details>

-### Custom buttons
+### Custom Buttons

 `nvim-dap-view` provides some default buttons for the control bar, but you can also add your own.
 To do that, in the `controls` table you can use the `custom_buttons` table to declare your new button and then add it at the position you want in the `buttons` list.

 A custom button has 2 methods: